Ginseng: Side effects

-Safety and side effects

-Ginseng supplements are not subjected to the same pre-market approval process in the US by the Food and Drug Administration (FDA) as pharmaceutical drugs.
-FDA mandates that manufacturers must ensure the safety of their ginseng supplements before marketing, without the necessity to substantiate the safety and efficacy of these supplements in a pre-market scenario.
+Ginseng generally has a good safety profile and the incidence of adverse effects is minor when used over the short term.

 Ginseng supplements can be complex, often containing multiple constituents.
 It is not uncommon to observe discrepancies between the ingredients listed on the product label and the actual components or their quantities present in the supplement.
 While manufacturers can employ independent organizations to authenticate the quality of a product or its ingredients, such verification does not equate to a certification of the product's safety or effectiveness.
 These independent quality checks primarily focus on the integrity of the product in terms of its composition and do not extend to safety evaluations or purported clinical efficacy.

 Recent supplement products have included ginseng as a core ingredient in formulations aimed at enhancing vitality, stamina, and hormonal balance in men.
 Its adaptogenic properties are often highlighted in these products.

-Ginseng generally has a good safety profile and the incidence of adverse effects is minor when used over the short term.
-The FDA has classified ginseng as "generally recognized as safe" (GRAS), indicating its general tolerability in adult populations.

-The risk of interactions between ginseng and prescription medications is believed to be low, but ginseng may have adverse effects when used with blood thinners.
+The risk of interactions between ginseng and medical prescriptions is believed to be low, but ginseng may have adverse effects when used with blood thinners.
 Ginseng interacts with certain blood thinner medications, such as warfarin, leading to decreased blood levels of these drugs.
 Ginseng can also potentiate the effects of sedative medications.
 Concerns exist when ginseng is used over a longer term, potentially causing side effects such as skin rashes, headaches, insomnia, and digestive problems.
 The long-term use of ginseng may result in nervousness, anxiety, diarrhea, confusion, depression, or feelings of depersonalization, nausea, and fluctuations in blood pressure (including hypertension).
 There have been reports of gynecomastia and breast pain associated with ginseng use.
 Other side effects include breast pain and vaginal bleeding.
 As of 2023, there is a lack of data regarding the safety and efficacy of ginseng in lactating mothers and infants.
 Given its potential estrogenic activity and the absence of safety data during lactation, ginseng is not recommended for use during breastfeeding.
 Ginseng also has adverse drug reactions with phenelzine, and a potential interaction has been reported with imatinib, resulting in hepatotoxicity, and with lamotrigine.